How to Eat Fruit

 Do not pick individual grapes off a bunch.
 Use your fingers, or grape scissors, to remove a small bunch.

 A wedge of lemon usually accompanies a fish or seafood dish.
 You can either squeeze the lemon with your fingers, or against the tines of a fork, which channels the juice.
 It is polite to cup your hand around the lemon while squeezing so you don't spray those around you, and squeeze the lemon low over your plate, not up high.
 If you are serving segments of lemon make sure you remove all visible pips.
+Lemons to be used in tea and drinks should be pre-cut into small rounds and possibly then in half again and served on a side plate.

 Usually consumed raw, but occasionally cooked, kumquats are eaten whole including the skin.
 The top end may be cut off first.